carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 }
 ```

-Compared to our previous implementation in Python this implementation of mutation engine was greatly simplified.
+Compared to our previous implementation in Python this implementation of mutation engine is greatly simplified.
 Instead of a convoluted mess of four different sample containers tied together with fit and mutation functions we only have two.
 I will explain the logic behind them in the section about coverage.
 Last thing worth mentioning is the swappable [Random Number Generator](https://docs.rs/rand/0.8.3/rand/trait.Rng.html) that we use to randomly mutate our samples.

 Speaking about actual mutations the implementation is fairly agnostic.